massalabs/station/docs/postman_swagger.md

 15. **Replace the `{{baseUrl}}` by `station.massa` or define it as an environment variable in Postman:**

    For more flexibility, define `baseUrl` as your own environment variable in Postman.
-This allows you to easily switch between different environments or server instances without modifying the requests individually.

-   Refer to the [Postman documentation](https://learning.postman.com/docs/sending-requests/variables/) for details on defining and managing environment variables in Postman.
+   You can edit the collection by clicking on the "..." menu, then go to the Variables tab, and add the variable.